woojean/woojean.github.io/_posts/禅学/2022-01-19-Nothing-2nd-Edition.md

 Alternatively, mind may interpret having no preferences as some formula about sexual promiscuity or celibacy.
 This conceives of love as an activity or a denial, and it’s neither one. **Romance, sex, renunciation are all drugs, intoxicants; they are a doingness and we come down from them.** We don’t come down from love because it is not an up.

-Love is not hot as passion is.
+<font color=red>Love is not hot as passion is.
 Neither is it cold.
-It is just in the middle — a quiet, subtle, warm fragrance which can’t be practiced or implemented, but which expresses spontaneously when the mind is no longer there.
+It is just in the middle — a quiet, subtle, warm fragrance which can’t be practiced or implemented, but which expresses spontaneously when the mind is no longer there.</font>

 ## Chapter Thirty-four
 Acceptance is also easily misconceived by the mind.
 “So if all things are perfect then I might as well hurt or deceive others — what difference does it make?” **Such an attitude sees acceptance *or its lack* as a decision.
-But acceptance just arises on its own when the mind is silent**.
+But <font color=red>acceptance just arises on its own when the mind is silent</font>**.
 So it has nothing to do with any conclusion by the mind that hurting or deceiving others is okay.
 Such a decision would merely be another tape of the mind, more of its survival programming.

 This does not mean to stop doing what we do.
 That would just be a suppression, a violence; the thwarted energy will not go away but will distort us, it will show up in some other form.